MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-trace.md

 [!INCLUDE[azure-ad-to-microsoft-entra-id](~/../shared-content/shared/azure-ad-to-microsoft-entra-id.md)]

-Web services telemetry gathers data about SOAP, OData, and API requests through the service.
+Web services telemetry gathers data about SOAP, OData, and REST API requests through the service.
 It provides information like the request's endpoint, time to complete, the SQL statements run, and more.

 ## General dimensions